Sharding

 • An initial clean build of the code under test

-• A baseline run of the unmutated code
+• A baseline run of the unmutated code (unless this is skipped)

 Then, for each mutant in its shard, it does an incremental build and runs all the tests.